WillWeatherford/data-structures-1/README.md

 The binary search tree and tests were written by Michael Sullivan and Will Weatherford.
 We did a kickass job.
 It includes three depth-first traversal methods: in-order, pre-order, and post order; and breadth-first traversal.

+The binary search tree has a delete(value) method, which deletes the passed value argument from the tree, while maintaining the rest of the values, and keeping the tree at least as balanced.

 ______________

 Sources: